 Training events will be organized with EGI’s support at interested NGIs, using newly developed modules, resources and e-infrastructures as appropriate.
 Prime targets for the next 6 months are the EGI Community Forum, and events co-located with ENVRI+, PhenoMeNal and other projects’ own meetings.
 Continuously monitor the websites of partner RIs and projects, identify high-impact events to which EGI should contribute to.
 Arrange contributions from the local NGIs where possible.

-From September, in collaboration with the EDISON H2020 project, task plan to define and start the development of a new generation of the EGI Training Marketplace.
+From September, in collaboration with the EDISON H2020 project, task plans to define and start the development of a new generation of the EGI Training Marketplace.
 The new generation should improve the sharing and integration of contributions from external projects for Data Scientists (the key beneficiaries of EDISON).

 Finally follow-up partnerships that have been identified at the EGI Conference 2015 event with JetStream, D4Science, SoBigData, Bio-Linux, EOS Cloud.
 Monitor the broader context in which EGI training operates, recognise and establish partnerships with initiatives that can help EGI establish sustainable, value-added services for training.